 Can let agreed fall through?

 Let agreed offers can fall through.
-Either side can change their mind right to the point where the contract is signed.
+Either side can change their mind right up to the point where the contract is signed.

 What happens after landlord accepts offer?